joinbox/ui-components/packages/splitText/README.md

 ## Background
-- Splitting into lines fails when a (child) element stretches over more than **one** line: We would have to split that (child) element into multiple elements, one per line that the child element occupies which would get (very) messy.
+- Splitting into lines fails when a (child) element stretches over more than **one** line (e.g. a long `<a>` element): We would have to split that (child) element into multiple elements, one per line that the child element occupies which would get (very) messy.
 - Why do we have to use `wrapWord` in order for `wrapLine` to work?
 When wrapping lines, we go through all child elements and compare their vertical position in the rendered document; once the vertical position changes, a new line is assumed.
 If there are no children within the element, we can't go through them; and if you wrap only letters, a line break may happen after every letter.
+- Why must we remove all hyphenation from texts that are split?
+If the browser hyphenates a multiline text, it does not add the hyphens to the DOM; they can therefore not be read by JavaScript – because they're just not there.
+If `<div>reference</div>` is split, the content of the div will always be `reference` (and not `ref-erence` or `refer-ence`) – no matter how we read it.
+The div will stretch over two lines, but as its top is on the upper line, the whole word will be attributted to the upper line.
+The line will therefore become too long and in the worst case mess up your layout.